Integrated Architectural and Engineering Approach Is More Collaborative, More Efficient and Quicker to Market

 Unlike a typical speculative warehouse design project, in which maximizing space, flexibility and efficiency inside the building’s shell is the top goal, the user-specific processes and activities inside Logistics Center II dictated the structure’s design—unusual for a building this size.

-Numerous challenges made this project unique, and upon completion, rewarding:
+Numerous challenges made this project unique and rewarding upon completion:

-An aggressive fast-track schedule called for the redesign and construction to be completed in just under 11 months, meaning that the design was completed in phases and construction began while other portions of the building were still being designed.
+An aggressive fast-track schedule called for the redesign and construction to be completed in just under 11 months, meaning that the design was completed in phases.
+Construction began while other portions of the building were still being designed.

 Neighboring waters of the United States and other restricted areas limited design adjustments to the site footprint.